dhellmann/pymotw/PyMOTW/os/index.rst

 .. }}}
 .. {{{end}}}

-After the fork, you end up with 2 processes running the same code.
-To tell which one you are in, check the return value of ``fork()``.
+After the fork, you end up with two processes running the same code.
+To tell which one you are in, check the return value of :func:`fork()`.
 If it is ``0``, you are inside the child process.
 If it is not ``0``, you are in the parent process and the return value is the process id of the child process.

 From the parent process, it is possible to send the child signals.
 This is a bit more complicated to set up, and uses the :mod:`signal` module, so let's walk